 - Honorary Consular

-At the Rank of Consular, the individual can petition the Princely Family for a Knighthood to help represent the Principality of the Northern Forests and Monarchical Idealism.
+At the Rank of Consular-General, the individual can petition the Princely Family for an honourary Knighthood to help represent the Principality of the Northern Forests and Monarchical Idealism.
 The Knighthood, if granted, is a for the life of the person and not hereditary.
 Your Letters Patent will clearly state this.
-All Consular-Generals are, in theory, entitled to petition the Princely Family for an Honourary Title of Nobility.
+All Ambassadors are, in theory, entitled to petition the Princely Family for an Honourary Title of Nobility.
 If granted, this will be an Incorporeal Hereditament for the life of the person and also not hereditary.

 List of Honorary Consulars